vogue_1

 A horror story: Imagine you are 100 years old and you take out 100(-6) different looking calendars and found the same thing written on the same place, while the rest were left empty.

-Continue reading Granted CalendarGranted Calendar is not calendar.
+Continue reading Granted CalendarGranted Calendar is not a calendar.
 Calendar tells people today is Friday, April has 30 days and 5th is Saturday.
 Granted Calendar goes deeper, unveiling the underlying patterns of time that nobody has ever seen.
 These hidden messages could possibly assist you on study, career, thinking, relationship, and almost any human activity.
 In a word, smart people follow Granted Calendar.

-Granted Calendar granted us to do trend-watching of any given week, month, and year.
+Granted Calendar grants us to do trend-watching of any given week, month, and year.
 From January to May of 2017, we have tried to predict what would happen in each month by looking carefully at Granted Calendar.
-Continue reading Monthly Trend-watching by Granted Calendar

-In limited time of site survey, architects collect information by observing, taking notes, sketching, photographing, taking video, talking to locals etc..
-When they are back in office, they make sense out of them, giving birth to report, diagram and site model.
-By then, the whole team can get a good understanding of the site especially by look at the site model talking about the site, away from site.
+Continue reading Cover Me!In the limited time of site survey, architects collect information by observing, taking notes, sketching, photographing, taking video, talking to locals etc..
+When they are back in the office, they make sense out of them, giving birth to reports, diagrams and site models.
+By then, the whole team get a good understanding of the site especially by looking at the site model talking about the site, away from the site.

-The second house we lived in Milan was a super tiny one, about just 20 m².
-Small as it was, everything had to go vertical: Washing machine on top of fridge; bed on top of a balcony in between bathroom and wardrobe, connected to the living room with a moveable wooden ladder; orange tile on top of bathroom, indicating you could sit there eating watermelon in summer; of course, you could lie or sit or put things on top of wardrobe too.
+Continue reading Rooming a SpaceThe second house we lived in Milan was a super tiny one, about just 20 m².
+Small as it was, everything had to go vertical: Washing machine on top of fridge; bed on top of a slab across bathroom and wardrobe, connected with the living room with a moveable wooden ladder; orange tile on top of bathroom, indicating you could sit there eating watermelon in summer; of course, you could lie or sit or put things on top of the wardrobe too.

 Continue reading Lamp AOur first home in Milan was the left one above, with a big door facing street directly.
 Functioning as both door and window, most of its surface was made of glass; concerning privacy, translucent glass was used.

-Continue reading Door Garden
+Continue reading Sticks